 The Multipurpose functional category covers a variety of USACE assets that fulfill multiple authorized purposes that may include flood risk management, water supply, hydropower generation, navigation, recreation, and environmental restoration.
 USACE hydropower infrastructure falls under the Multipurpose functional category; therefore, for the purposes of this study, all hydropower facilities are accounted for under the Multipurpose functional category.

-Simple observations on the calculated capital stock value covered under the Multipurpose functional category are as follows:
+Simple observations on the calculated capital stock value covered under the Multipurpose functional category are as follows (values in 2023 $):

 By 1986, most large multipurpose projects had already been built, were in the process of being built, or had already been rejected on economic or environmental grounds.
 Additionally, projects that might have been approved in the past would now be rejected because of cost-sharing requirements, budgetary pressures, or environmental impacts.